Toby28/PCITapp-demo/README.md

 Our demo showcases:
 - **Innovative User Experience:** An intuitive interface and seamless workflow.
-- **Cutting-Edge Technology:** ASR, Dydaic parent-kid speaker recognition, DPICS coding
+- **Cutting-Edge Technology:** ASR, Dyadic parent-child speaker recognition, DPICS coding
 - **Real-World Applications:** For a PCI therapist, DPICS is an essential tool to assess, guide, and enhance parent-child interactions.
 It ensures therapy is data-driven, effective, and tailored to each family's needs.
 By using DPICS, therapists can provide structured feedback, improve intervention strategies, and ultimately support better parent-child relationships.

 ---